Minos (dialogue): Praise of Minos

 The dialogue eventually proceeds into praise of Minos, the mythical leader of Crete and an ancient enemy of Athens.
-Socrates counters his companion's opinion that Minos was unjust, saying that his idea is based on theater plays, but once they consult Homer, who is superior to all tragic playwrights put together, they shall find that Minos is worthy of praise.
+Socrates counters his companion's opinion that Minos was unjust, saying that his idea is based on theater plays, but once they consult Homer and Hesiod, who are superior to all tragic playwrights put together, they shall find that Minos is worthy of praise.
 He continues by saying that Minos was the only man to be educated by Zeus himself, and created admirable laws for the Cretans, who are unique in avoiding excessive drinking, later teaching their practice to the Spartans.
 Minos instructed Rhadamanthus in parts of his "kingly art", enough for him to guard his laws.
 Zeus then gave Minos a man called Talos, that while thought to have been a giant robot-like automaton made of bronze, Socrates insists that his nickname of "brazen" was due to him holding bronze tablets where Minos' laws were inscribed.

 After this encomium, Socrates' companion asks how is it, if everything that he had just heard was true, that Minos has such a bad reputation in Athens.
 Socrates responds by saying that this was the result of Minos attacking Athens while the city had good poets who, through their art, can harm a person greatly.